Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Spatial model

 With a fixed $x$, we require that $w(x, y)$ depends on $y$ only through the great-circle distance $\rho(x, y)$ between the two points.
 This is the {\bf first constraint} we impose on the convolution kernel.
 It implies that there is a real-valued function $u(x, \rho(x,y))$ such that

 Substituting Eq.~(\ref{wv}) into Eq.~(\ref{xiw}) yields

 In the remainder of this subsection, we develop spectral representations of the process defined by Eq.~(\ref{osc2}) and its covariance function.
-We perform the spectral (Fourier-Legendre) expansion (see Eq.~(\ref{FLbck})) of $u(x, \rho)$ with $x$ being fixed:
+We perform the spectral (Fourier-Legendre) expansion of $u(x, \rho)$ with $x$ being fixed:

-where $\sigma_\ell(x)$ are real-valued functions (we call them spectral functions or spectral standardd deviations) and $P_\ell$ are the Legendre polynomials.
-Substituting $\rho=\rho(x,y)$ into Eq.~(\ref{u_spe}) and applying the addition theorem of spherical harmonics (\ref{app_Ymn}), we obtain
+where $\ell_{\rm max}$ is the bandwidth, $\sigma_\ell(x)$ are real-valued functions (we call them {\em spectral functions}) and $P_\ell$ are the Legendre polynomials.
+We substitute $\rho=\rho(x,y)$ into Eq.~(\ref{u_spe}) and apply the addition theorem of spherical harmonics,

+where $Y_{\ell m}$ is the spherical harmonic, $\ell$ its degree (sometimes called the total wavenumber), $m$ its order (the meridional wavenumber), and the asterisk denotes complex conjugation.